 3. Make a decision about parenting styles before marriage

-Parenting is likely to be the central issue in a blended marriage.
-Hence it’s best to agree on a joint parenting style before you tie the knot and start living together with your respective families.
-Be candid about what your expectations from the family and its children would be.
-Parenting mistakes are inevitable but you must try to work on those.
+Parenting is likely to be the central issue when merging families.
+It’s best to agree on a joint parenting style before you tie the knot and start living together with your respective families.
+Be candid about what your expectations of the family and its children would be.
+Parenting mistakes are inevitable, but you must try to work on those.

 4. Have a family meeting schedule

+How to deal with a blended family without having to deal with pushback and conflict at every step of the way, you ask?
 At least till everybody adjusts to the new situation, arrange for a family meeting once or twice a week with the specific intention to thrash out differences.
 Say, the way you would arrange for a meeting at work.
-It might sound odd to you but such structured measures would be needed to negotiate challenging situations.
+It might sound odd, but such structured measures can help you stay on top of blended family problems and solutions.

-This can, gradually, help in easing out many of the common problems with blended families and play a role in easing out tensions, if any.
+This can, gradually, help in easing out many of the problems with blended families and play a role in easing out tensions, if any.
 Even if there are no major problems between members in a blended family, such an exercise would be useful in creating a common ground to get more comfortable with one another.
+Explaining why this is important, Dr. Bhonsle says, “Communication is the glue that holds a blended family together.
+Regular family meetings provide a platform to address concerns, celebrate small wins, and make children feel included in decision-making.
+This reduces feelings of alienation.”

 5. Tackle sibling rivalry with care

-Owing to divergent views, upbringing and culture, sibling rivalry in blended families is quite common.
-The first rule to resolving these is to stay firm to your rule of treating both sets of children equally.
+Owing to divergent views, upbringing, and culture, sibling rivalry in blended families is quite common.
+The first rule to resolving these is to stay firm in your rule of treating both sets of children equally.
 Steer clear of blaming your spouse’s biological children while defending your own.
 Blame-shifting is the last thing you should do.

-“Rivalry between step-siblings is among the common problems with blended families that is bound to crop up but it can be managed by sitting them down and having a very honest discussion with them about the fact that the world may be a competitive place but that kind of competitiveness need not enter the home.
-The home needs to be united, strong and respectful of each other because in the end family does trump all other relationships, especially in case of a crisis.
+“Rivalry between step-siblings is among the common blended family struggles that is bound to crop up, but it can be managed by sitting them down and having a very honest discussion with them about the fact that the world may be a competitive place,e but that kind of competitiveness need not enter the home.
+The home needs to be united, strong, and respectful of each other because in the end, family does trump all other relationships, especially in the case of a crisis.

 Instead of both you and your spouse advocating for your respective biological children, try to judge every conflict solely on its merit.
 If you are completely neutral, the feeling of being slighted will go away gradually.